Akil Baddoo Player Props: Tigers vs. Blue Jays

 - He hit a long ball in two of 73 games last year, going deep in 0.9% of his plate appearances.

-- Baddoo picked up an RBI in seven of 73 games last season (9.6%), including two games with multiple RBIs.
+- Baddoo drove in a run in seven of 73 games last season (9.6%), including two games with multiple RBIs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.